mattlean/lean-js-app-starter/docs/nodejs/nodejs/developing.md

 ### Development Server
 To run the development server, first start MongoDB by running the command `mongod` in a terminal window.
 Then in another terminal window, run the `start:dev:watch` [`package.json`](../../package.json) script.
 This will create a development build and run it at [localhost:9001](http://localhost:9001).
 Any changes you do to the codebase will automatically rebuild and rerun the app.

+[Postman](https://getpostman.com) is recommended for interfacing with the app's REST API.

 ### Type Checking
 Run the `flow` [`package.json`](../../package.json) script to run [Flow](https://flow.org) to type check your code.
 It will then type check all `.js`, `.jsx`, `.mjs`, and `.json` files that have the following comment at the top their code:
 ```javascript